 William Blake was a poet who was born in the eighteenth century.
-In this worksheet you can read two of his poems and answer questions on them.
+In this activity, you will read two of his poems and answer questions on them.

 Remember that you can look back at the poems as often as you like by clicking on the Help button.